Mt Palmer Project

 Mt Palmer is also prospective for lithium mineralisation, given its proximity to Wesfarmer’s Mt Holland Lithium Project and similar geology.
-Preliminary soil sampling has been completed, with drilling targeting lithium anticipated in 2022.
+Preliminary soil sampling has been completed, with drilling targeting lithium underway in 2023.

 History and Historical Production

 The major historical gold workings at Mt Palmer were mined from 1934 to 1944 and in that time, over 310,000t at an average gold grade of 15.9g/t produced over 158,000oz gold.

-Historic exploration program at Mt Palmer were focused on gold mineralisation.
+Historical exploration programees at Mt Palmer were focused on gold mineralisation.
 The drilling database notes numerous parallel pegmatite intersections of up to 50m thickness that have never been assayed for lithium.

 Location and Access